 Let's say you can only use two different lengths - 2 units and 4 units.
 Using just these 2 lengths as the edges how many different cuboids can you make?

 Cut differently-sized square corners from a square piece of paper to make boxes without lids.
 Do they all have the same volume?

 Using different numbers of sticks, how many different triangles are you able to make?
 Can you make any rules about the numbers of sticks that make the most triangles?

 How many DIFFERENT quadrilaterals can be made by joining the dots on the 8-point circle?

 How many triangles can you make on the 3 by 3 pegboard?

-Can you put the numbers from 1 to 15 on the circles so that no
+Can you put the numbers 1 to 8 into the circles so that the four calculations are correct?